 Moving forth with new modalities, Uber provides users a space to see and compare short-distance rides.

-When I was brought on as an intern in June of 2018, the Uber bikes platform had recently been finished.
-My task was to design the end-to-end experience of riding a Scooter, a mode of riding that would be integrated into the bikes space.
+When I was brought on as an intern in June of 2018, my task was to design the end-to-end experience of riding a Scooter, a mode of riding that would be integrated into the bikes space.

 The scooter minimum viable product (MVP) needed to be delivered by the end of August in time for launch in September.